MichaelCurrin/python-twitter-guide/docs/code_snippets.md

 ### Reply

 A reply is a tweet directed at another tweet ID or user.
+When you reply to a tweet, it becomes a "thread" or "threaded conversation".

 >!
 The Twitter automation policy is strict on this.
 Please make sure you understand it before replying to tweets.
 Doing a search for tweets and replying to them without the user opting in (such as by tweeting to you) is considered **spammy** behavior and will get shutdown.

 ?> [Twitter policies](policies) page.

+A novel way to make replies without hitting policy restrictions is to make a tweet and then reply to yourself.
+This means you could chain together a list of say 10 items perhaps with pictures and group them together.
+I've seen this before and is a great way to overcome the character limit for writing a blog post.
 ## Post tweet

 ### FAQs